library("readxl")

 # Normality

-shapiro.test(data_vowels$HZ_F1) # H0: data points follow the normal distribution
+shapiro.test(data_vowels$HZ_F1) # H0: data points follow the normal distribution; however, this test is pretty unreliable!

 Shapiro-Wilk normality test